segmentio/action-destinations/docs/error-handling.md

 # Error handling

-The Action Destinations framework has few in-built error handling capabilities that will help in capturing and displaying issues related to events.
-In addition to these errors, you can choose to throw your own errors in case they feel the in-built error handling is not sufficient.
-This guide will help you decide when you can leverage in-built errors and if you would prefer to hand roll your own errors, how do we do it so that your customers can understand and rectify their issues.
+The built-in error handling features of the Action Destinations framework will assist in capturing and showing issues linked to events.
+If you feel that the built-in error handling is insufficient, you can also choose to roll your own errors in addition to these.
+This article will assist you in determining when to take advantage of built-in errors and, if you want, how to manually roll your own errors so that your customers can comprehend and resolve their problems.

-## In-built error handling
+## Built-In error handling

 The Action Destinations framework can capture and display following types of errors

 ### Payload validation errors

 Payload Validation Errors are errors due to the event payload not conforming to `ActionDefinition` defined.
-These errors are captured and the execution is halted before the control reaches the `perform` and `performBatch` handlers in `ActionDefintion`.
-These type of errors are not **retried**.
+These errors are captured and the execution is halted before the `perform` and `performBatch` handlers in `ActionDefintion` are invoked.
+Payload validation errors are not **retried**.

 Couple of examples are